 What is hazelnut praline paste?
 It’s hazelnut praline (toasted hazelnuts coated in a hardened caramel) pulverized in a food processor until the nuts release their oils and it reaches a peanut butter-like consistency.

-How to make hazelnut praline paste: First make, make hazelnut praline.
-Toast the hazelnuts and remove the skins, then heat granulated sugar and water in a non-stick skillet on the stove to make caramel.
-Pour the caramel over the toasted hazelnuts and let it harden and cool.
-Then, break the hazelnut praline into pieces and send them on a trip through the food processor until it turns into a peanut butter-like paste.
-Refrigerate until you’re ready to use it.
+How to make hazelnut praline paste: First make, make hazelnut praline by toasting the hazelnuts and pouring caramel over them.
+Once it hardens and cools, break the hazelnut praline into pieces and send them on a trip through the food processor until it turns into a peanut butter-like paste.
+Store at room temp until you're ready to use it.
 Boom.

-You will need: A food processor (I used my beloved 3.5 cup mini-KitchenAid food processor) and a silicone baking mat.
+You will need: A food processor (I used my beloved mini-KitchenAid food processor) and a silicone baking mat.

 I know it seems complicated and potentially messy, but the caramel is actually really easy to clean up — once it hardens, it comes off the silicone mat without a problem, and if it gets anywhere you don’t want it, hot water will melt and dissolve it right off.